-- using elements of classical guitar techniques as a foundation.
 MUS 258.
-DICTION FOR SINGERS I Students learn to use the International Phonetic Alphabet and are introduced to the pronunciation of English, Latin and French as it applies to vocal literature.
+DICTION FOR SINGERS I 1sh Students learn to use the International Phonetic Alphabet and are introduced to the pronunciation of English, Latin and French as it applies to vocal literature.
 Offered fall alternate years.
 MUS 259.
-DICTION FOR SINGERS II Students continue to learn the International Phonetic Alphabet and are introduced to the pronunciation of Italian and German as it applies to vocal literature.
+DICTION FOR SINGERS II 1sh Students continue to learn the International Phonetic Alphabet and are introduced to the pronunciation of Italian and German as it applies to vocal literature.
 Offered spring alternate years.
-Music Materials, Structures and Techniques MUS 111, 112.
-THE MATERIALS OF MUSIC I and II A study of the fundamentals of music, diatonic harmony and elementary voice-leading and part-writing includes an introduction to harmonic-melodic form, analysis and synthesis of harmonic practices through secondary seventh chords.
+Music Materials, Structures and Techniques THE MATERIALS OF MUSIC I and II MUS 111, 112, 3 sh A study of the fundamentals of music, diatonic harmony and elementary voice-leading and part-writing includes an introduction to harmonic-melodic form, analysis and synthesis of harmonic practices through secondary seventh chords.
+Prerequisite for MUS 112: MUS 111.
 Offered fall and spring.
 MUS 113, 114.
-AURAL SKILLS I and II Study emphasizes melodic-harmonic-rhythmic dictation, sight singing and keyboard study.
+AURAL SKILLS I and II 1sh Study emphasizes melodic-harmonic-rhythmic dictation, sight singing and keyboard study.
 Offered fall and spring.
 MUS 211, 212.
-THE MATERIALS OF MUSIC III and IV A continuation of Music 112 on an advanced level includes complex chromatic harmonies and emphasizes analysis and composition of standard musical forms.
+THE MATERIALS OF MUSIC III and IV 3 sh A continuation of Music 112 on an advanced level includes complex chromatic harmonies and emphasizes analysis and composition of standard musical forms.
 Prerequisite: MUS 112.
 Prerequisite for 212: MUS 211.
 Offered fall and spring.
 MUS 213, 214.
-AURAL SKILLS III and IV These courses provide advanced study in melodic-harmonic-rhythmic dictation, sight singing and keyboard study.
+AURAL SKILLS III and IV 1sh These courses provide advanced study in melodic-harmonic-rhythmic dictation, sight singing and keyboard study.
 Prerequisite: MUS 114.
 Offered fall and spring.
 MUS 254, 255.
-JAZZ IMPROVISATION I and II Instrumentalists or vocalists develop skills in improvisational jazz performance techniques.
-1 sh MUS 256.
-JAZZ HARMONY This course is a study of jazz harmonic vocabulary and its application to the jazz repertoire.
+JAZZ IMPROVISATION I and II 1sh Instrumentalists or vocalists develop skills in improvisational jazz performance techniques.
+MUS 256.
+JA77 HARMONY 2 sh This course is a study of jazz harmonic vocabulary and its application to the jazz repertoire.
 Seventh chords, chord symbols, voicings, guide tones, color tones, voice leading and reharmonizations are examined.
 All students play the instrument of their choice and piano.
 Prerequisite: MUS 112.
 MUS 311.
-COUNTERPOINT Analysis and composition of period works are part of the study of counterpoint from the 16th to 20th centuries with applications to various vocal and instrumental writings.
+COUNTERPOINT 4 sh Analysis and composition of period works are part of the study of counterpoint from the 16th to 20th centuries with applications to various vocal and instrumental writings.
 Prerequisite: MUS 212.

-This course acquaints the student with the standard forms of tonal music through the aural and visual study of micro and macro forms of representative works.
-Prerequisite:
+MUS 313.
+FORM AND ANALYSIS 2 sh This course acquaints the student with the standard forms of tonal music through the aural and visual study of micro and macro forms of representative works.
+Prerequisite: MUS 112.
+Offered fall of alternate years.